-3. Degrade the existing visual character or quality of the site and its surroundings, including substantial change in topography or ground surface relief features, and/or development on a ridge line?
+Degrade the existing visual character or quality of the site and its surroundings, including substantial change in topography or ground surface relief features, and/or development on a ridge line?

 About 25% of the perimeter of the subject parcel consists of parcels less than 1 acre in size that are developed with single family dwellings and that receive urban services.
 The subject parcel is flat on the west side with a steep, vegetated, ridge on the east side.
 The building envelopes on proposed Parcel A are flat and the proposed building envelopes on Parcel B are located on slopes less than 30%; therefore, minimal grading would be required for construction of the homes and for driveway improvements.
-The applicant would be required to obtain approval of final grading plans by Environmental Planning Staff prior to parcel map recordation to ensure that site grading is minimal
+The applicant would be required to obtain approval of final grading plans by Environmental Planning Staff prior to parcel map recordation to ensure that site grading is minimal and does not impact the existing character of the site.
+In addition, a separate grading permit would be required for each proposed building on site.
+No proposed improvements or disturbance would occur on the ridgeline.

-Significant Less than
+Significant Less than Ог Significant Potentially Significant Mitigation Impact Incorporation

-Or Significant

-Potentially with

-Significant Mitigation

-Impact Incorporation